openswarm-eu/multi-human-swarm-control/README.md

 make install
 ldconfig
 ```
-If the protobuf compiler successfully installed, you should be able to run ```protoc``` in the terminal.
+Once the protobuf compiler is successfully installed, you should be able to run ```protoc``` in the terminal.

 ### Python dependencies